Tutorial — How to use the Logic Mill

 Other rules:

-- Each cell can contain only one symbol.
+INITandHALT - A cell can't contain more than one symbol.

 - A cell without a symbol is a blank cell and is represented by